 What is the difference between climate and weather?

-GHGs are also emitted from natural sources such as volcanoes and forest fires.
-Water vapour is another important GHG.
+Natural sources like volcanoes and forest fires also emit GHGs.
+Water vapour is another notable GHG.
 All GHGs released to the atmosphere contribute to the greenhouse effect, regardless of where in the world they are emitted.

 What is the greenhouse effect?